paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Data availability

 \section{Data availability}

 The data that support the findings of this study are available from the corresponding author upon reasonable request.
-The code (which makes extensive use of CuPy~\cite{cupy}) that was used to generate the data presented in this study is publicly available on GitHub: \url{https://github.com/rkevk/paces}.
+The code that was used to generate the data presented in this study is publicly available on GitHub: \url{https://github.com/rkevk/paces}.